 Shoebox Projects for School

-Shoebox projects serve as a useful learning tool for every grade level. ...
-Create a habitat project for school in a shoebox...
+Shoebox projects serve as a useful learning tool for every grade level.
+They are fun projects for kids to make and they...